Next Start

 UTI graduate Heath Smith served as a diesel mechanic for seven years.
 Upon exiting the military, he chose to sharpen his skills at UTI, where he learned new processes for the industry.

-Heath says his instructors were at the top of their game and promoted the hands-on learning style.
-He says his favorite classes were the electrical ones.
-He also says the skills he learned at UTI helped him toward becoming one of the lead techs at a Freightliner dealership just two years out of school.6
+Heath says his instructors were at the top of their game and promoted the hands-on learning style.18 He says his favorite classes were the electrical ones.
+He also says the skills he learned at UTI helped him become one of the lead techs at a Freightliner dealership just two years out of school.6

-While becoming a military mechanic does not require trade school, hands-on training from expert instructors can prepare you to succeed in the role.
+While becoming a military mechanic does not require trade school, hands-on training from expert instructors can prepare you for the role.
 It may also provide further potential for advancement within the armed services.

 As previously mentioned, it’s possible that all military mechanic roles could be filled for the year at the time of enlistment.
 To learn if a mechanic role is available to you, contact a recruiter.